That's So Suite Life of Hannah Montana: "That's So Suite Life of Hannah Montana"

 After the Tipton's concierge, Irene, tells Raven that her flight is cancelled, Raven is stuck in Boston for the weekend.
 She then has a vision that Cody is in danger of being attacked.
 Raven tells them that she has a "feeling" that the one in a sweater vest is in trouble and should avoid sneezing followed by bells.
 Cody, the only twin that wears sweater vests, becomes paranoid and avoids anything that remotely resembles Raven's vision – even the surprise birthday party that he, Zack, and the other Tipton employees are throwing for Carey.
 Zack then switches clothes with Cody to make him go to the party and wears his black sweater vest to Carey's surprise party, while Cody wears one of his other shirts.
 However, he ends up landing head first in the vanilla flavor birthday cake when Arwin's babysitting machine, his gift to Carey, goes out of control.

 Meanwhile, Maddie is trying to help Raven by getting London to wear one of Raven's original designs, but London swears she'll never wear anything that's not from a famous designer – even her diapers were made by designers.
 Maddie then switches the label of London's Attoro Vittali and sews it onto Raven's dress.
 London wears the dress, thinking that it is a Vittali original.
 Maddie tells her the truth, and London gets upset that Maddie tricked her into wearing a dress that wasn't made by a famous person, but changes her mind when teen pop star Hannah Montana checks in and admires Raven's dress, asking her to make a similar one, to which she replies that it is a "one-of-a-kind Raven Baxter original made only for her" (London).
-Later, Hannah starts a catfight with London over the dress, and Raven is overjoyed by this, but as Hannah goes up to London to get a closer look at the dress, her ring gets caught in it, and it tears (off camera), much to Raven's upset.
+Later, Hannah starts a catfight with London over the dress, and Raven is overjoyed by this, but as Hannah goes up to London to get a closer look at the dress, her ring gets caught in it, and it tears (off camera), much to Raven's anger.